 SDUK Map of AustraliaSKU: 9213

-The Society for the Diffusion of Useful Knowledge was founded in 1826 with the high-minded aim of making 'useful' information available to self-taught members of the working and lower middle classes.
+The Society for the Diffusion of Useful Knowledge was founded in 1826 with the high-minded aim of making 'useful' information available to the self-taught.
 Some of the material was decidedly abstruse, subscribers fell away and the Society was wound up in 1848; however, the series of 209 maps published over a 14 year period from 1829 onwards were highly praised for their superior quality, accuracy and aesthetic appeal and remain an outstanding achievement.

 Steel engraving, 32.5 x 40 cm, engraved by John and Charles Walker, original hand colour in outline, scale slightly trimmed and short tear in left hand margin without loss, numbered in an old hand, blank verso.
 Read less